 We get the view from some Indian women benefiting from new green jobs, hear from new solar panel owners, and from Reema Nanavaty, director of the Self Employed Women’s Association (SEWA).

 We also hear from World Bank experts Elizabeth Ruppert Bulmer, Lead Economist with the Social Protection & Jobs Global Practice, and Rachel Perks, Senior Mining Specialist with the Energy & Extractives Global Practice.
 They explain why this task can’t be left to future generations to fix, and how phasing out coal can mean new opportunities for communities and jobs.
+Listen now!

 - Elizabeth Ruppert Bulmer, Lead Economist, Social Protection & Jobs Global Practice, World Bank.

 - Rachel Perks, Senior Mining Specialist, Energy & Extractives Global Practice, World Bank.

 - Reema Nanavaty, Director of India’s Self Employed Women’s Association (SEWA).

 [00:00] Raka Banerjee: Hello, and welcome to The Development Podcast from the World Bank Group, coming to you from Washington, D.C. and beyond.
 I'm Raka Banerjee.

 Paul Blake: And I'm Paul Blake, and today's show, it's called the Just Transition, but what is it, and why is it so controversial?